Fritz Fischer (historian)

-Fritz Fischer (5 March 1908 – 1 December 1999) was a German historian best known for his analysis of the causes of World War I. In the early 1960s Fischer advanced the controversial thesis at the time that responsibility for the outbreak of the war rested solely on Imperial Germany.
+Fritz Fischer (5 March 1908 – 1 December 1999) was a German historian best known for his analysis of the causes of World War I. In the early 1960s Fischer advanced the thesis, controversial at the time, that responsibility for the outbreak of the war rested solely on Imperial Germany.
 Fischer's anti-revisionist claims shocked the West German government and historical establishment, as it made Germany guilty for both world wars, challenging the national belief in Germany's innocence and converting its recent history into one of conquest and aggression.

-Fritz Fischer was named in The Encyclopedia of Historians and Historical Writing as the most important German historian of the 20th century.
+Fischer was named in The Encyclopedia of Historians and Historical Writing as the most important German historian of the 20th century.
+In 1984, he was elected an honorary member of the American Historical Association.

 Biography

 Fischer was born in Ludwigsstadt in Bavaria.
 His father was a railway inspector.
 Educated at grammar schools in Ansbach and Eichstätt, Fischer attended the University of Berlin and the University of Erlangen, where he studied history, pedagogy, philosophy and theology.
 Fischer joined the Nazi Party in 1939, and left the Party in 1942.
-Fischer's major early influences were the standard Hegelian-Rankean opposition typical of the pre-1945 German historical profession, and as such, Fischer's early writings bore a strong bent towards the right.
+Fischer's early works were heavily influenced by the standard Hegelian−Rankean tradition typical of the pre-1945 German historical profession, and as such, Fischer's early writings bore a strong bent towards the right.
 This influence was reflected in Fischer's first books, biographies of Ludwig Nicolovius, a leading 19th-century Prussian educational reformer and of Moritz August von Bethmann-Hollweg, the Prussian Minister of Education between 1858 and 1862.

 In 1942, Fischer was given a professorship at the University of Hamburg and he married Margarete Lauth-Volkmann, with whom he fathered two children.
-Fischer served in the Wehrmacht in World War II.
-After his release from a POW camp in 1947, Fischer went on as a professor at the University of Hamburg, where he stayed until his retirement in 1978.
+He served in the Wehrmacht in World War II.
+After his release from a POW camp in 1947, he went on as a professor at Hamburg, where he stayed until his retirement in 1978.
+He was made an honorary member of the American Historical Association in 1984.